LeiRoF/M2-Internship/README.md

-# Retrieving prestellar cloud velocity profile from mock observations using Machine Learning methods
+# Retrieving prestellar cloud velocity and density profile from mock observations using Machine Learning methods

 Trying to get prestellar clouds velocity profile from mock observations using Machine Learning methods.